-Key financial highlights for fiscal year 2018 are as follows:
+Key financial highlights for fiscal year 2019 are as follows:

-In fiscal 2018, the School District adopted Governmental Accounting Standards Board (GASB) No. 75, Accounting and Financial Reporting for Other Postemployment Benefits Other than Pensions.
-This standard directly impacts the School District's liabilities, deferred outflows and unrestricted net position on the government-wide financial statements and resulted in significant changes in how the School District reflects its future responsibilities and liabilities to its employees.
-The current financial stability of the organization is not materially impacted by the adoption of this standard.
-Beginning net position was restated resulting in a decrease of \$60.5 million for the implementation of GASB No. 75.
-This restatement is based on actuarial estimates and information is not available for the fiscal year 2017 comparative balances used throughout this discussion and analysis.
-See Note 13 in the Notes to the Basic Financial Statements for more information about the restatement of net position.
-The School District's financial status changed during fiscal year 2018 as shown on the government-wide financial statements.
-In total, net position decreased \$46.7 million from fiscal year 2017.
-This total decrease was due to governmental activities.
-The School District carried no long-term or short-term debt during the fiscal year.
-The net position was impacted by the addition of the OPEB liability being included on the government-wide financial statements.
-On the government-wide financial statements, the assets and deferred outflows exceeded the liabilities and deferred inflows of resources of the School District by \$40.1 million.
-A deficit unrestricted fund balance of \$101.3 million is shown on Exhibit A. Exhibit A of the financial statements reflects a significant change due to the implementation of GASB No. 68 and GASB No. 75.
-GASB No. 68 and GASB No. 71 requires the reporting of the net pension liability on the financial statements.
-GASB No. 75 requires the reporting of the net OPEB liability on the financial statements for fiscal year 2018.
-The School District has \$89.6 million in expenses relating to governmental activities; only \$57.2 million of these expenses are offset by program specific charges for services, grants and contributions.
-General revenues (primarily property and sales taxes) of \$46.3 million were adequate to provide for these programs.

-As stated above, general revenues accounted for \$46.3 million or 44.7 percent of all revenues totaling \$103.5 million.
+In fiscal year 2019, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 83, Certain Asset Retirement Obligations .
+This statement addresses accounting and financial reporting for certain asset retirement obligations (AROs).
+An ARO is a legally enforceable liability associated with the retirement of a tangible capital asset.
+A government that has legal obligations to perform future asset retirement activities related to its tangible capital assets should recognize a liability based on the guidance in this statement.
+The adoption of this statement does not have a significant impact on the School District's financial statements.
+In fiscal year 2019, the School District adopted Governmental Accounting Standards Board (GASB) Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
+The primary objective of this statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+It also clarifies which liabilities governments should include when disclosing information related to debt.
+The adoption of this statement does not have a significant impact on the School District's financial statements.
+On the government-wide financial statements, the assets and deferred outflows exceeded the liabilities and deferred inflows of resources of the School District by \$55.5 million.
+A deficit unrestricted fund balance of \$94.1 is shown on Exhibit A. Exhibit A of the financial statements reflects a significant deficit due to the implementation of GASB No. 68, GASB No.71, and GASB No. 75.
+The School District has \$89.8 million in expenses relating to governmental activities; only \$65.2 million of these expenses are offset by program specific charges for services, grants and contributions.
+General revenues (primarily property and sales taxes) of \$40.0 million were adequate to provide for these programs.
+As stated above, general revenues accounted for \$40.0 million or 38.0 percent of all revenues totaling \$105.2 million.
 Program specific revenues in the form of charges for services, grants and contributions accounted for the rest.

-☐ Among major funds, the general fund has \$96.7 million in revenues, \$84.1 million in expenditures.
-The general fund's fund balance increased from \$16.0 million to \$28.5 million.
+Among major funds, the general fund has \$91.0 million in revenues, \$89.2 million in expenditures.
+The general fund's fund balance increased from \$28.5 million to \$30.3 million.